 Phone: 0255-82-2316 | Website (Japanese)

-Shuttle: There is a shuttle between Akakura Onsen and Seki Onsen that will operate from 15 Jan – 31 Jan 2016.
+Shuttle: There is an irregular shuttle between Akakura Onsen and Seki Onsen that will operate from 15 Jan – 31 Jan 2016.
 The bus leaves the Akakura Onsen Bus Terminal at precisely 8.30am and returns from the Seki Onsen Ski Area parking lot at 4pm – so don’t be late!
-The service started operating last season on 9th Jan, 2013 and the cost was 1,000 yen each way.
+The service may start operating in January and the cost will be 1,000 yen each way.
 See here for more information on the Seki Onsen shuttle

 Seki Onsen Webcam